 Spirit Airlines has one of the more generous weight allowances, making them a good option for medium-sized dogs.

-Barking News: Spirit's 40 lb weight limit is significantly higher than most other airlines, making them a good option for larger small breeds.
+Barking News: Spirit's 40 lb maximum weight limit is significantly higher than most other airlines, making them a good option for larger small breeds.

 United keeps their pet policy relatively simple, though they have extensive destination restrictions.